© Crown copyright 2021

 There is no prohibition on moving house where necessary, and anyone in England who wishes to move house can do so.
-This includes forming new households and moving into shared student accommodation and houses in multiple occupation (HMOs).
+This includes forming new households and moving into shared student accommodation and houses in multiple occupation (HMO).
 Guidance for landlords and tenants on renting and coronavirus (COVID-19) is available.

 Everyone involved in the moving process must follow the latest guidance on staying alert and safe (social distancing) to minimise the spread of the virus.
 Letting agents, HE providers and accommodation providers should also consider how best to conduct tenancy check-ins for new tenancies agreed while broader measures remain in place, taking care to follow government advice on social distancing.

 Within student accommodation, you should seek to identify ‘households’, within which routine contact can be managed safely.
 These households will also form the units by which you will manage any response to a suspected or confirmed positive case.
 Your approach to deciding what constitutes a household will depend on the physical layout of the accommodation, taking into account who shares a kitchen or bathroom.
 A household in halls of residence is normally considered to be those students living in the same flat, or on the same floor, who share a kitchen or bathroom, rather than an entire block.
 Accommodation providers should make clear which kitchen(s) or bathroom(s) are intended for each household’s use.

 If a household within student accommodation is not obvious, providers may need to identify students as belonging to households (these households may be greater than 6 people).
 There should be an easily accessible record of who is in each of these provider-defined households, and students should understand what constitutes their household for the purposes of guidance on interactions within and between households.